 - The application must include the project assessment tool.

 - The duly completed and signed grant application must be sent to the department by January 15.

 - The grant monies must be spent during a 12-month period starting July 1.

 - During those 12 months, the grant recipient will be required to submit

-- by January 15, an Interim Report that includes a financial attestation showing the actual costs incurred from July 1 to December 31 and the anticipated expenditures from January 1 to June 30;
+- by January 31, an Interim Report that includes a financial statement showing the actual costs incurred from July 1 to December 31 and the estimated expenditures from January 1 to June 30;

-- by September 15, a Final Report that includes a brief description of the project, a list of activities, a project evaluation, and a financial attestation showing the actual costs.
+- by September 15, a Final Report that includes a list of activities and the number of participants, a project evaluation, and a financial statement showing the actual costs.

 Eligible expenditures include, but are not limited to: